usnistgov/pysr/README.md

 # pysr
-a pure-python symbolic regression library build on deap
+a pure-python symbolic regression library built on deap